 Valkenburg is located about two hours south of Amsterdam, and an hour directly west of Cologne in South Limburg (southeastern tip of the Netherlands; zoom out on the map), and is easily accessible either by train or car.

 We personally drove because we live near Valkenburg, but if you’re interested in taking the train in, check out their transportation page.
 It’s about a 10-15 minute walk from the train station to the cathedral.

 Where to Park

 We parked here: Walramplein, 6301 DD Valkenburg, Netherlands.
-This spot was a 5 minute walk to the caves—through the cutest street—and close to Santa’s Village, too.
-We paid 5 euro for about 3 hours.
+This spot was a 5-minute walk to the caves—through the cutest street—and close to Santa’s Village, too.
+We paid 5 euros for about 3 hours.

 There is a toilet in the back of the Municipal Cave/gemeentegrot).
 It was technically free, but they were asking for a donation to a children’s charity.

 For the Kiddos